MrNossiom/discord-smp-link/README.md

 > or
 > `just up local`

-You can use [`mkcert`](https://github.com/FiloSottile/mkcert) to generate a local certificate for the HTTPS server:
+You can use [`mkcert`](https://github.com/FiloSottile/mkcert) to generate a local certificate for the server in development:

 > `mkcert -install` and then `mkcert localhost`